Search

 Bava Kamma 23

-Study Guide Bava Kamma 23.
-Rabbi Yochanan’s approach that fire is like a person shooting arrows is questioned and it is explained that he holds that it is both like arrows and because it’s his property.
-When a cow eats someone’s food and brings the food into its mouth, is it considered that it is now in the property of the one who is doing the damage and therefore since it is eating and eating is exempt if it takes place not in the property of the one who is damaged, he is exempt or do we say that if the cow is standing in the property of the one who he is causing damage to, his mouth is considered in the property of the one who he is causing damage to and he would be liable.
+Rabbi Yochanan’s approach that fire is like a person shooting arrows is questioned and it is explained that he holds that it is both like arrows and because it is owner’s property.
+What then is the difference between Rabbi Yochanan and Reish Lakish?
+When a cow eats someone else’s food and brings the food into its mouth, is it considered that it is now in the property of the cow (the one who is doing the damage) and therefore since it is eating (shen) and shen is exempt if it takes place not in the property of the one who is damaged, the owner of the cow is exempt or do we say that if the cow is standing in the property of the one who he is causing damage to, the cow’s mouth is considered in the property of the one who is causing damage to and the owner would be liable?
+When does an animal become muad?
+What circumstances would need to happen for a muad to revert back to being a tam?

 with a reference to damage caused by one’s possessions, as it is written: “If fire breaks out,” indicating that his responsibility for the fire is the same as his responsibility for any of his possessions that cause damage, and it concludes with a reference to damage caused by one’s body, as the verse refers to the person by calling him “the one who ignited the fire,” telling you that his liability for the damage caused by his fire is due to its similarity to his arrows.